Edward Dwurnik: Work

 Despite the country’s political turmoil, the turn of the 1970s and 1980s was a time of numerous successes for Dwurnik, both professionally and personally.
 In 1989, his first solo exhibition abroad was presented at the Georg van Almsick Gallery in Gronau-Epe.
 A year later, his daughter Apolonia Dwurnik was born.
 At the same time, Edward Dwurnik began working on the series Krzyż (Cross; 1979–1991), which explored the iconography of crucifixion.
 In 1982, as the only Pole, Edward Dwurnik participated in the prestigious documenta 7 exhibition in Kassel, where he had the opportunity to meet the famous German artist, Joseph Beuys.
 Five years later, in 1987, the first museum exhibition of Dwurnik’s works took place in the National Museum in Wroclaw.

 The early 1990s mark the politically engaged painting series, such as Droga na wschód (The Way to the East; 1989–1991), devoted to the victims of Stalin’s regime, and Od grudnia do czerwca (From December to June; 1990–1993), which was a tribute to the ninety-six people murdered during martial law, listed in a report by a special committee appointed by Contract Sejm to investigate the activities of the Ministry of Internal Affairs.
 Between 1991 and 1994, Dwurnik worked on the Niech żyje wojna!
 (Long Live the War!) series which criticized and commented on the tragic events in the former Yugoslavia.
 At the same time, he created canvases inspired by sea views from the series Błękitny (Blue; 1992–2018) and humorous paintings from the series Wyliczanka (Counting; 1966–1999).

 Between 2000 and 2018, as part of the XXV series, Dwurnik created abstract paintings in the style of action painting, which were presented in an exhibition entitled Edward Dwurnik.
 Thanks Jackson in 2005 in Bunkier Sztuki Gallery of Contemporary Art in Krakow.
 Simultaneously, Dwurnik also created large-format paintings which entered into dialogue with the work of Jan Matejko, an example of which is Bitwa pod Grunwaldem (The Battle of Grunwald) from 2010, painted for the six hundredth anniversary of the historic victory.

 Since 2019, Edward Dwurnik has been represented in the art world by the private gallery Raster in Warsaw.

 Personal life

 In 1968, Dwurnik married photographer Teresa Gierzyńska, with whom he remained in a relationship until 2003.
-Their daughter, Pola (Apolonia) Dwurnik, born in 1979, is a painter and graphic artist.
+Together they had one child.
 From 1983, they lived in the Sadyba neighborhood in Warsaw, which is the current location of the Edward Dwurnik Foundation, run by the artist’s family.